ChrisVilches/Collection-Sync/docs/README.md

 When a conflict is encountered, a suggestion is to ask the user to manually select how to solve them, and then trigger a new synchronization but using a different configuration (e.g. forcing data from the master collection to overwrite slave data).

-## Limitations
+## Current limitations and future work

+### Locking mechanism

 Locking mechanism (to prevent multiple devices from synchronizing at the same time) must be implemented by the user.
-The addition of `acquireLock` and `releaseLock` methods to 'SynchronizableCollection' have been proposed.
+The addition of `acquireLock` and `releaseLock` abstract methods to 'SynchronizableCollection' have been proposed.

+### Handling conflicts

+Some applications may require a more granular control over conflicts.
+For now, a mechanism in which all conflicting records are not updated (i.e. they are skipped) but instead are stored in a cache has been proposed.
+With this approach, the user can deal with the conflicts in a future moment, or perhaps keep both versions of the record.

+### Sync lifecycle hooks

+In order to make it more customizable, it was proposed to add hooks to the sync lifecycle.
+For example, execute custom code before and after upsertion of record, etc.

+This would make it possible to also synchronize files to services like Amazon S3 (Simple Storage Service), since files in the local app might be stored in disk along with a local database that keeps track of them.
+In this situation, the user may create a custom code which executes right before the record syncing, and which uploads the file itself.
+Without custom code being inserted in the middle of the lifecycle it'd be inconvenient to implement this feature.

+### Rollback and commit

+Currently rollback and commit statements are not supported, and there's no plan to implement them.

 ## Develop